SOURCES OF FUNDING

 GRADUATE PROGRAMME SCHOLARSHIPS

-For the 2023/24 Post Graduate Student intake we will be awarding a University Clarendon scholarship (PGR and MSc Clinical Embryology admissions are eligible) and an MRC scholarship (PGR admissions who satisfy home fee status, fulfilling MRC’s topic and candidate-based criteria are eligible) through competition.
-Both scholarships cover student fees and provide a living expenses stipend.
-Only students applying for the December 9th 2022 deadline will be considered for these two awards.
+For the 2023/24 Post Graduate Student intake we will be awarding a University Clarendon scholarship (PGR and MSc Clinical Embryology admissions are eligible).
+This scholarship covers student fees and provide a living expenses stipend.
+Only students applying for the 1st December 2023 deadline will be considered for the Clarendon scholarship.

-For information on US Loans and the application process please refer to the US Loans page
+For information on US Loans, please refer to the US Loans page

 You can explore other sources of funding on the University's pages funding and fees page.